canton7/fuelphp-casset/readme.md

 Addons
 ------

-Casset also ships with the following addons, to easy integration wit third-party frameworks.
+Casset also ships with the following addons, to ease integration with third-party frameworks.
 For more details, see `classes/casset/addons/readme.md`.

  - **Twig** - Adds the `render`, `render_js`, `render_css`, and `img` functions to Twig.